15 Types of Leaves Offered by Companies in India

 Conclusion

-It is important for both employees and employers to have a thorough understanding of the different types of leaves available in an office setting.
+Employees need to have an understanding of the different types of office leaves in India.
 Employers must effectively communicate their leave policies, while employees should take the initiative to educate themselves on their entitlements and obligations related to these leaves so that they can properly use them.
+Here is a guide to crafting the right office leave application letter with relevant samples.
+Let us know in the comment section what leaves are offered in your workplace.